EssilfieBernard/Scrum-Text-Processing-Tool/README.md

-# Test Processing Tool Documentation.
+# Text Processing Tool Documentation.

 ## Overview
-The Test Processing Tool is a versatile utility designed to simplify text processing using regular expressions (regex).
+The Text Processing Tool is a versatile utility designed to simplify text processing using regular expressions (regex).
 It allows users to:
 - Check if a given text matches a specific regex pattern.
 - Search for specific patterns within a text.